 She has overcome obstacles no one will ever know.
-Her hard work paid off in securing college running and academic scholarships.
-She is truly one of my life heroes because of her faith, love, and care for others.
+Her hard work paid off in securing college running and academic scholarships after her high school years.
+She is one of my life heroes because of her faith, love, and care for others.

 Elizabeth Weber was a team captain on her cross country and track team for several years at Northwest Christian High School (NCHS) in Lacey, Washington.
-She is one of only a handful of girls in Washington state cross country history to run on four Washington State champion cross country teams.
-Elizabeth also placed at the state track meet every year and scored the most points of any NCHS female athlete at the time, with one first-place and three second-place finishes at the state meet her senior year.
+She is among only a handful of girls in Washington State cross country history to run on four Washington State champion cross country teams.
+Elizabeth also placed at the state track meet every year and scored the most points of any NCHS female athlete, with one first-place and three second-place finishes in her senior year.